-- 1. All academic scholarships are made in accordance with guidelines established by the MSU Scholarship Committee. - 2.
-Students currently enrolled at MSU are evaluated primarily on the basis of a submitted online scholarship resume and overall grade-point averages. - Transfer students are evaluated on the basis of a submitted on-line scholarship resume, cumulative grade point average, transferable community college hours and admission by the June 1 priority date. - 4.
-Entering freshmen are evaluated on the basis of their ACT/SAT composite score, overall high school grade point average, high school class standing, leadership attributes and admission and scholarship resume by the December 1 priority date.

-- 5. Students from Attala, Carroll, Choctaw, Montgomery and Webster counties in Mississippi may be eligible to apply for the Sumners Scholarship.
+- 1. All academic scholarships are made in accordance with the guidelines established by the Executive Enrollment Management Council. - 2.
+Students currently enrolled at MSU are evaluated on the basis of overall grade point average and the General Scholarship Application. - 3.
+Transfer students are evaluated on the basis of cumulative grade point average and transferable community college hours. - 4.
+Entering freshmen are evaluated on the basis of their ACT/SAT composite score and overall high school grade point average. - 5.
+Students for Attala, Carroll, Choctaw, Montgomery and Webster counties in Mississippi may be eligible to apply for the Sumners Scholarship.
 Permanent residency in one of these five counties for 12 continuous months prior to the award period is the primary basis of eligibility.
 Recipients of the Sumners Scholarship must maintain Satisfactory Academic Progress (Section C).
 Application must be submitted each year by September 15. - 6.
-All students have the right to appeal their Scholarship status.
-Exceptions may be made in cases of mitigating circumstances such as: Death in the immediate family, personal injury, illness, etc, as determined by the Office of Admissions and Scholarships and the University Scholarship Appeals Committee.
+All students have the right to appeal their scholarship status.
+Exceptions may be made in cases of mitigating circumstances such as: death in immediate family, personal injury, illness, etc., as determined by the Office of Admissions and Scholarships and the University Scholarship Appeals Committee.
+Appeals Forms are available in the Office of Admissions and Scholarships.